Achilles Injury Treatments

-- Use a Blood Circulation Boost Device (A T•Shellz Wrap®) - You can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow to your achilles and heel, decrease recovery time, and boost the bodys healing rate.
+- Use Circulation Boost (T•Shellz Wrap®) - after swelling and inflammation has been reduced.
+You can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow to your achilles and heel, decrease recovery time, and boost the bodys healing rate.
 Promoting blood flow to your achilles will help to minimize the growth of scar tissue, increase flexibility and help prevent atrophy.

 Prolonged use of a cast, removable splint, or long-term rest (restricted movement) without proper exercise or stretching can make your Achilles tendon injury worse.
 If your Achilles tendon remains completely immobilized and at constant rest, the ends of the Achilles tendon (where it attaches to bone or other muscles) will begin to fill in with scar tissue as part of the healing process.
 You may also have on-going symptoms of pain, swelling and inflammation, and even poor blood flow circulation.

 Lack of proper blood flow and growth of scar tissue will decrease the natural length of the tendon (atrophy) and tighten tissue, reducing the flexibility between your ankle and foot.
 Your ability to push off with your foot in certain activities such as running, jumping, or going up and down stairs all become compromised.
 You are also at an increased risk of re-rupture of the tendon, especially if the initial injury was large and required surgery in the first place.